 19. Sonia Sotomayor

 Sonia Sotomayor is the third female justice and the first Latino to sit on the bench of the Supreme Court of the United States.
-Raised in an impoverished “Nuyorican” household in South Bronx, Sotomayor has become an icon to women, Latinos, and other minorities for her lifelong struggle to rise to a seat in the highest court in the US.
+Raised in an impoverished “Nuyorican” household in South Bronx, Sotomayor has become an icon to women, Latinos, and other minorities for her lifelong struggle to rise to a seat on the highest court in the U.S.

 20. The Final Five

 The Final Five was the 2016 Women’s Gymnastics Olympic Team that competed for the United States at the 2016 Summer Olympics in Rio de Janeiro.
 Its five members were Simone Biles, Aly Raisman, Christie Hernandez, Gabby Douglas, and Madison Kocian.
 The most diverse Olympic team in American history, the Final Five’s combined efforts brought home 9 medals, including 3 gold medals won solely by Simone Biles.
 The amazing athleticism of the Final Five has shown that visibility and representation matter for communities of color to excel in American society.